Staple Hill F.C.

 Staple Hill F.C. was an English football club based in Staple Hill, Bristol.

+History

-The club joined the Bristol & District League in 1893–94, that league's second season, before it was renamed the Western League in 1895.
+The earliest reference to the side is from the 1889–90 season and it joined the Bristol & District League in 1893–94, that league's second season, before it was renamed the Western League in 1895.
 Joint runners-up in Division One in 1895–96, Staple Hill were placed in Division Two of the league after a new professional section was formed in 1897.
 They won this division twice, in 1898–99 and 1906–07, and were runners-up on two other occasions, but were never promoted.

-They were regular entrants in the FA Cup, and reached the First Round Proper in 1905–06 when they travelled to Manchester United's Bank Street ground, where they lost 7–2 in front of 7,560 spectators.
+They were regular entrants in the FA Cup, and reached the first round proper in 1905–06 when they travelled to Manchester United's Bank Street ground, where they lost 7–2 in front of 7,560 spectators.